itsJohnny21/CSE-464-2024-jsalaz59/README.md

 System.out.println(g.nodeExists("n2")); // false
 ```

-This method is useful to check if a node exists before removing a node.
+This method is useful to check if a `Node` exists before removing a `Node`.

 ### Add multiple nodes

-For pure convenience, a `Graph` allows you to add multiple nodes.
-This can be achieved using the `addNodes` method which takes in an array of node IDs.
+For pure convenience, a `Graph` allows you to add multiple `Node`s.
+This can be achieved using the `addNodes` method which takes in an array of IDs.

 ```java
 Graph g = new Graph("Master");